oracle/rwloadsim/workloads/OLTP.md

 You will also need to create a directory where your real work will take place;
 you must initially copy these two files from the workloads directory to this directory, naming the copies after your project name.
-For security reasons, this directory should not be put on an NFS share (or similar) and you should ensure only you have access to it.
+For security reasons, this directory should _not_ be put on an NFS share (or similar) and you must ensure only you have access to it.

 The files are: